-The converter also operates as a battery charger when it is connected to a 120-Volt power source.
-If the battery is below its full charge, the converter charger will begin operation at a rate that reflects the level of discharge.
-When the battery is again fully charged the converter charger drops its charging level back to a maintenance level to keep the battery fully charged.
+The smart charge wizard operates as a battery charger when it is connected to a 120-Volt power source.
+If the battery is below its full charge, the charge wizard will begin operation at a rate that reflects the level of discharge.